DanyangDai/paper-cran-category-classification/README.md

 `paper/arxiv/arxiv.Rmd` to get the PDF and tex file ready for submission to arxiv.
 Knit the file `paper/rjournal/paper-rjournal.Rmd` to get the PDF ready for submission to R Journal.

+The data explored in this sample analysis are randomly selected.
+From 2012-10-01 to 2021-07-31, there are in total 159 cranlog file selected for this analysis.
+In order to provide a representative sample, there is one date being randomly selected for every month of the year and then every two months of the year.
+Thus, there are 18 days selected in each year (from 2013 to 2020).
+The random dates generation process can be find in the `analysis/a01-cranlog-downloads.R` scrip.
+As the data file can be quite large, the data files are not uploaded in this Github repository.
+If you are interested in the data and results, feel free to use the `analysis/a01-cranlog-downloads.R` for the selecting and downloading the data from <http://cran-logs.rstudio.com>.